Skip to content

 Audrey is a Lecturer on Law teaching Mediation and Diversity & Dispute Resolution at Harvard Law School.
 Since 2016, she has also served as affiliate faculty for the Program on Negotiation at HLS, currently as a lead faculty for the week-long Harvard Mediation Intensive.

-Audrey is a Senior Mediator at Boston Law Collaborative, LLC, Executive Director of BLC’s non-profit Institute, and a founding principal of Perspectiva LLC.
+Outside of teaching, Audrey is a Senior Mediator at Boston Law Collaborative, LLC and a founding principal of Perspectiva LLC.
 As a mediator, Audrey specializes in mediating workplace, employment, organizational, harassment, and discrimination disputes.
-She is Chair of BLC’s ADR Panel and serves on the U.S. Equal Employment Opportunity Commission mediation panel, among other neutral panels.
-Previously, Audrey served as a mediator for the Massachusetts Commission Against Discrimination where she mediated harassment, disability, age, race, and gender discrimination cases.
-Audrey also works with higher education institutions on Title IX matters, both as an adjudicator and organizational consultant.
+Previously, she has served as a mediator for the Massachusetts Commission Against Discrimination and as a panel mediator for the U.S. Equal Employment Opportunity Commission.
+In her mediations, Audrey draws on her experience as a consultant for the Cambridge, MA-based organization Essential Partners to bring a dialogue-centered approach to create spaces conducive to constructive conversation.
 In 2021, Audrey was selected for inclusion in Boston Magazine’s inaugural list of “Top Lawyers” (Mediators).

 Outside of mediating and teaching, Audrey is active in community and professional associations.
-She is an Advisory Board Member and founding Co-Chair of the Harvard Law School Women’s Alliance of Boston and Past President of the Association for Conflict Resolution Chicago Chapter.
-She also serves as Co-Chair of her children’s School Site Council, an advisory board consisting of parents, teachers, and school leadership.
+She is a Past President of the Association for Conflict Resolution Chicago Chapter and a past Editorial Board member of the ABA Dispute Resolution Magazine.
+In her community, she is a Board Member of the Brookline Education Foundation and a past member of her children’s School Site Council, an advisory board consisting of parents, teachers, and school leadership.

 Additional Information